 This is not a full list of what's covered.
 There are limits and conditions that apply, so for more information check out our article on overseas medical coverage and read your policy carefully before you buy.

-Have to cancel your trip can't happen at the times you least expect it.
+Have to cancel your trip?
 When you start paying for your airfares and accommodation, it only makes sense to protect what you've spent in case you can't travel.
 All of our policies can help cover flights and accommodation if:

 Bags go missing from airline check-ins and things get stolen too.
 Loss of personal belongings is one the main reasons people buy travel insurance.
 Despite tracking, barcodes and all the rest of it, it’s not all that uncommon for a bag or two to go astray on flights.
 Hope it’s not yours.